 Following surgery, several drugs that patients may be given might impair appetite and metabolism, further affecting weight.
 It is essential to:

-- Discuss Medications with Your Doctor: Bring it up with your healthcare practitioner if you think a particular drug impacts your weight or appetite.
+- Discuss Medications with Your Doctor: If you think a particular drug impacts your weight or appetite, discuss it with your healthcare practitioner.

 - Stay Informed: Recognize any possible adverse effects from your medications.
 With this information, you may prepare for and handle any weight-related issues.